Computational hardness of estimating quantum entropies via binary entropy bounds: Computational hardness of

 We start by considering a restricted version of the \textsc{Quantum $q$-Tsallis Entropy Approximation Problem} (\TsallisQEA{}) introduced in~\cite{LW25}, in which the quantum state is constrained to have rank at most \textit{two}:

 \begin{definition}[Rank-Two Quantum $q$-Tsallis Entropy Approximation, \RankTwoTsallisQEA{}] Let $Q$ be a quantum circuit acting on $m$ qubits and having $n$ specified output qubits, where $m(n)$ is a polynomial in $n$.
 Let $\rho$ be a quantum state obtained by running $Q$ on $\ket{0}^{\otimes m}$ and tracing out the non-output qubits, such that the rank of $\rho$ is at most two.
-Let $g(n)$ and $t(n)$ be positive efficiently computable functions.
-The promise problem $\RankTwoTsallisQEA[t(n),g(n)]$ asks whether the following holds: \begin{itemize} \item \emph{Yes:} A quantum circuit $Q$ such that $\Sq(\rho) \geq t(n) + g(n)$; \item \emph{No:} A quantum circuit $Q$ such that $\Sq(\rho) \leq t(n) - g(n)$. \end{itemize} \end{definition}
+Let $g(n)$ and $t(n)$ be nonnegative efficiently computable functions.
+The promise problem $\RankTwoTsallisQEA[t(n),g(n)]$ asks whether the following holds: \begin{itemize} \item \emph{Yes:} The quantum circuit $Q$ satisfies that $\Sq(\rho) \geq t(n) + g(n)$; \item \emph{No:} The quantum circuit $Q$ satisfies that $\Sq(\rho) \leq t(n) - g(n)$. \end{itemize} \end{definition}

 This section's main result establishes that \RankTwoTsallisQEA{} is \BQP{}-hard for every real-valued positive order $q$, even when the promise gap (i.e., precision) is constant: